Sierra Espuña: Pozos de nieve

 In the high parts of the sierra are the Pozos de nieve ("snow wells"), ice houses first built at the end of the 16th century to store snow in winter and distribute it in summer in the form of ice to hospitals, cities and towns in the Kingdom of Murcia.
 These ice houses were in use until the 1920s.

 Collado Bermejo viewpoint

-This viewpoint offers one of the best panoramic views of the entire Sierra, located at an altitude of 1,201 m.
+The viewpoint provides panoramic views of the entire Sierra, and is located at an altitude of 1,201 m.

 Barrancos de Gebas

 The Gebas barrancos (ravines) are to the east of the main sierra below the village of Gebas.
 Formed millions of years ago, as a brine lake under the sea, they have a stark difference to the surrounding landscape.
 The best view is from the Librilla side of the Barrancos as the elevation gives you a view of the whole of the area.

 Fauna and flora

 Large parts of the Sierra Espuña are covered with pine trees.
 Oleanders, poplars, elms, birches and willows are found in the riverbeds and ravines.

 The diverse fauna of the Sierra includes around 120 species of birds, including eagles, jays, hawks, sparrowhawks, eagle owls and larks.
 Wild boar and squirrels can also be found here.
 The Barbary sheep was introduced to the Sierra Espuña in the 1970s.